Edex Refill Side Effects

 Applies to alprostadil: kit, powder for solution, solution, suppository

-Along with its needed effects, alprostadil (the active ingredient contained in Edex Refill) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by alprostadil (the active ingredient contained in Edex Refill).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking alprostadil:Rare
+You should check with your doctor immediately if any of these side effects occur when taking alprostadil:Rare

 - Curving of penis with pain during erection